- Blockchain Technology

 - Successfully represented several clients in favorable resolutions of FCC investigations alleging misuse of Emergency Alert System (EAS) tones.
 Currently representing clients in other investigations regarding alleged misuse of EAS tones, preparing comprehensive responses to letters of inquiry on which the Enforcement Bureau has yet to take any action.

-- Representing a television broadcaster in connection with an investigation concerning the FCC’s prohibition on joint retransmission consent negotiations.
+- Represented a television broadcaster in connection with an investigation concerning the FCC’s prohibition on joint retransmission consent negotiations, achieving a favorable settlement.

-- Successfully represented radio broadcasters in investigations concerning alleged violations of the FCC’s indecency and sponsorship identification rules, negotiating favorable settlements.
+- Successfully represented radio broadcasters in investigations concerning alleged violations of the FCC’s indecency, sponsorship identification rules, and rules concerning unauthorized transfers of control, negotiating favorable settlements.

 - Represented a wireless provider on issues of handset unlockability and unlimited data plans, negotiating a resolution that avoided an NAL and did not require a fine or admission of liability.